AndorfLab/ImmPort-Curation-Tool/documentation/Curated_Data_Dictionary.md

 ## Data Dictionary Columns
 If a value is not applicable for a row, such as "Unit", leave it blank.
+> **NOTE**: Fields will only be processed into records if they have a value in the Verbatim Question column.

 | Column Name | Description | Acceptable Values | Example(s) |